Android Development

 }

-This example uses a single TextView to display the name of the first user in the list, here getUsers() method in UserService returns an Observable.
-The MainActivity class uses the subscribe() method to subscribe to the Observable.
-When the Observable emits a list of users, the onNext() method is called, and the name of the first user in the list is displayed in the TextView.
-The onError() method is called if there is an error, and the onComplete() method is called when the Observable completes.
-The Disposable returned by subscribe() is stored in the disposable field, and is disposed of in the onDestroy() method of the activity to prevent any memory leaks.
+This example uses a single TextView to display the name of the first user in the list.
+The getUsers() method in UserService returns an observable.
+The MainActivity class uses the subscribe() method to subscribe to the observable.
+When the observable emits a list of users, the onNext() method is called, and the name of the first user in the list is displayed in the TextView.
+The onError() method handles errors, and the onComplete() method is called when the observable completes.
+The disposable returned by subscribe() is stored in the disposable field and is disposed of in the onDestroy() method to prevent memory leaks.